 I decorated my apartment several times, was interviewed by Oprah, and even discussed writing styles with Ernest Hemingway.
 To keep my feet walking, I kept my mind running.

 I was successful enough at this for a while – I am an expert daydreamer – but, no daydream could protect me from the last 9km of that day.

 Suddenly, the mountains in the distance were beneath my battered feet.
 I knew I was in trouble when another pilgrim advised, “Just look at your feet, don’t look up.”

-That was not the encouraging, end of a sports movie speech I was looking for, that was “We’re all probably going to die, but at least will die with honour” Civil War movie speech.
-And, in the hours ahead of me a cannon ball to the head would have come as a relief.
+That was not the encouraging, end of a sports movie speech I was looking for, that was “We’re all probably going to die, but at least will die with honor” Civil War movie speech.
+And, in the hours ahead of me a cannonball to the head would have come as a relief.

 When I was close to desperate, exhausted and in tears, I saw a sign; not in the holy sense, but in the “Bar/Cafe 600 meters” sense.
 It was better than a burning bush and a heads up on a great flood any day.

 I leaned against a wooden fence, caught my breath and went – not looking up, just at my feet.

 I finally collapsed on the barstool.
 The woman behind the bar asked if I needed a bed.
 As it turned out the Bar/Cafe was also an Albergue, a hostel for pilgrims.
 The woman lead me upstairs; she even carried my sweaty backpack for me.

 The room was simple, a bathroom in the corner and six beds on either side of the room.
 But as the sun shone through the big windows and the wind blew fresh mountain air that cooled my wet skin, I lied on soft, clean, sheets, letting my feet rest, and listened to Spanish guitar music from the bar below.
 I felt something almost better than enlightenment – peace.